fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Could you do a video on what a junior php developer needs to know?

 > How can I as a developer try and influence the higher ups to focus more on rewriting old code?

-> How to deal with project and product managers and artificial deadlines?﻿
+> How to deal with project and product managers and artificial deadlines?

 > What bad habits of a software engineer can ultimately cause their career downfall?